-Through tactile play activities, our kids can engage with their environment by touching โœ‹๐Ÿผ objects by hand and feeling the shapes and textures to help them improve their fine motor skills and aid in socio-emotional development.
+Through tactile play activities, our kids can engage with their environment by touching objects with their hands and feeling the shapes and textures, which helps improve their fine motor skills and aids in socio-emotional development.

 Interesting Tactile Activities for Your Kids